tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 ```

 Instead of a module, `JSON2XML` is now a class.
-However, `private_class_method :new` prevents people from instantiating the class.
 Everything below the `convert` method is marked as private, signalling to other developers that `convert` is the only thing they should be calling, and everything else is an implementation detail.

 The `convert` class method: